Breathing Oscillations in Bose - Fermi Mixing Gases with Yb atoms in the Largely Prolate Deformed Traps: Summary

 \section{Summary}

-In this paper, we investigated the collective breathing oscillation of the BF mixtures of Yb isotopes in the deformed trap ($\kappa_L=1/6$).
-Three combinations were examined: \Ybfst, \Ybsnd and \Ybthd, where the BF interactions are weakly repulsive, strongly attractive and strongly repulsive.
+In this paper, we investigated the collective breathing oscillation of the BF mixtures of Yb isotopes in the deformed trap ($\kappa_L=1/6$) by varying the BF-coupling constant.

+The scaling method predicts that the couplings between BLB and BTB modes and between the BTB and FTB modes make four intrinsic modes, BAB, FLB, ITB and OTB modes.
+This prediction is qualitatively consistent with the results in the TDGP+Vlasov approach.

-In the case of the weak BF interactions, the longitudinal and transversal breathing oscillations decouple in the largely deformed trap of prolate shape.
-Because of the large interaction energy coming from the condensed bosons, the boson breathing oscillations couple into the intrinsic BTB and BAB modes, and the intrinsic FTB and FAB modes are made from the fermion oscillations.
+In the case of the weak boson-fermion interactions, the longitudinal and transverse breathing oscillations decouple in the largely deformed trap of prolate shape.
+Because of the large interaction energy coming from the condensed bosons, the boson breathing oscillations couple into the intrinsic BTB and BAB modes, and the intrinsic FTB and FLB modes are made from the fermion oscillations.
 The actual time-development processes are described by the superposition of these intrinsic modes.

-The intrinsic transverse modes (BTB and FTB) have very close frequencies, and it is similar in the longitudinal modes (BAB \& FLB); The frequencies of the two pairs separate very well.
+The intrinsic transverse modes (BTB \& FTB) have very close frequencies, and it is similar in the longitudinal modes (BAB \& FLB); the frequencies of these two pairs separate very well.

 In the spherical trap, the fermion oscillation have been shown to have the boson-forced oscillation modes and the two intrinsic modes which correspond to the inside- and outside-fermion oscillations for the boson-distributed regions.
 In the present prolate deformed trap, no outside-fermion modes appear.